Should you do intermittent fasting to get ripped?

 Do you know what all these workouts have in common?

 They are all based on strength training.
 Strength training is the key in combination with ample protein intake to help you retain your muscle as you shed fat.

 Remember that getting ripped is primarily a nutritional challenge, so strength training is secondary but still essential.

 Get Ripped Variable #1: Carbohydrates

-If you have carried excess weight your entire life, my guess is lower carb may be effective, but this is a variable you ultimately have to play with.
+Lower carb may be effective if you have carried excess weight your entire life, but you ultimately have to play with it.